The basic principle of PCR

 The polymerase chain reaction (PCR) is the most fundamental and important working method of IDENTXX.

-Four components are needed to perform a PCR successfully
+Four components are needed for a successful PCR test

 PCR procedure

 For qualitative detection, also known as end-point PCR, the enzyme reaction is first carried out completely.
-After the end of the reaction, the resulting products are separated according to size in an agarose gel and made visible with the help of fluorescent dyes.
+After the reaction is complete, the resulting products are separated according to size in an agarose gel and visualized using fluorescent dyes.

 Example